GautamSB/OWASP-Juice-Shop-Web-Security-Lab/README.md

 ## 📖 Overview

-This repository demonstrates the use of **Burp Suite Community Edition** to analyze web application traffic in a controlled laboratory environment using the **OWASP Juice Shop** application.
+This repository demonstrates the use of **Burp Suite Professional Edition** to analyze web application traffic in a controlled laboratory environment using the **OWASP Juice Shop** application.

 The assessment focuses on intercepting HTTP requests, analyzing client-server communication, inspecting cookies and HTTP headers, examining application behavior, and documenting security observations through Burp Suite's integrated tools.